-down in another wing, and have a tower that emphasizes its entrance-all of which is achieved by modeling its massing.
+Example of photo illustrating clearly defined and distinct building down in another wing, and have a tower that emphasizes its entrance-all of which is achieved by modeling its massing.
 Building massing can be used to frame public spaces, step down to adjacent uses, and provide architectural variety.
 It is generally more interesting to see multiple buildings with a variety of heights and massing rather than a uniform large building block.

-Example photo illustrating a building façade with a distinct base and varying treatment to breakup building mass.
+Example of photo illustrating a building with massing that creates architectural variety a building façade with a distinct base and varying treatment to breakup building mass